ImaginaryResources/Tiny4Linux/README.md

 <img src="src/assets/screenshot-widget.png" align="right" width="20%" alt="GUI of the current version"/>

 Control your OBSBOT Tiny2 or Tiny3 camera from your Linux desktop or terminal.
-Set the camera to sleep, wake it up, set the AI-tracking mode, set the tracking speed, set the preset position, and more.
+Set the camera to sleep, wake it up, set the AI-tracking mode, set the tracking speed, set the preset position, control the pan, tilt, and zoom, save custom presets, and more.

 ### Credit